 v.
 “You must learn to trust your Creative Mechanism to do its work and not “jam it” by becoming too concerned or too anxious as to whether it will work or not, or by attempting to force it by too much conscious effort.
 You must “let it” work, rather than “make it” work.
 This trust is necessary because your Creative Mechanism operates below the level of consciousness, and you cannot “know” what is going on beneath the surface.” [p47; Maxwell Maltz, Psycho Cybernetics]

-This follows that if an individual’s ideas and mental images concerning him are somewhat distorted or unrealistic, then his reaction to the environment will likewise be inappropriate.
+It follows that if our ideas and mental images concerning ourselves are distorted or unrealistic, then our reaction to our environment will likewise be inappropriate.” [p55; Maxwell Maltz, Psycho Cybernetics.]

-Here’s an excerpt from the book which details the process:
+Here’s an excerpt from Psycho Cybernetics which details the process:

 “Is there some task that you would like to do, some channel in which you would like to express yourself, but you hang back feeling that “I can’t?”